rajatmaheshwari17/FreqNOrderRBT/README.md

 - **Dictionary.h**: Header file for the Dictionary ADT with Red-Black Tree specifics.
 - **Dictionary.cpp**: Implementation of the Dictionary ADT using a Red-Black Tree.
 - **DictionaryTest.cpp**: Test client for the Dictionary ADT.
-- **Order.cpp**: A utility program to demonstrate the order operations similar to previous implementations.
+- **Order.cpp**: A client that processes and orders unique strings from files, then displays them in specific formats.
 - **WordFrequency.cpp**: Main client program designed to count word frequencies in large text files.
 - **Makefile**: Build instructions for compiling the projects.
 - **README.md**: This file, explaining the project and its components.